Look Up Kern County Public Records for Free: Search Anyone

 Finally, background checks can be done through third-party vendors who charge a fee for their service.
 They make running background checks easier since there is no need to contact public agencies or know where the criminal records are located, and they generally check public records in all county and state jurisdictions.

 State and federal agencies provide a wider and more inclusive search for criminal records in addition to the ones found in county resources—these comprise the California Department of Justice (DOJ), California Sex Offender Registry, and the FBI.
+Find out how to look up California criminal history details below.

 Find Criminal Records From the California DOJ: Criminal history checks run through the California Department of Justice (DOJ) are for oneself (personal review) and cannot be used to look up someone’s criminal record.
 The DOJ is the primary public records repository in the state and draws its records from law enforcement and judicial apparatus in California.